-In Vinner's (1991) study on the significance of definitions, he made five assumptions.
+In Vinner’s (1991) study on the significance of definitions, he made five assumptions.
 One of the assumptions was that learners acquire concepts through their definitions.
 Another assumption was that students employ definitions to resolve problems and prove processes.
 In addition, definitions should be concise and elegant, aiming for minimalism.
 However, it is essential to acknowledge that definitions can be subjective and may vary based on arbitrary choices.
 Zaslavsky and Shir (2005) mentioned imperative features of mathematical definitions.
-The imperative features include the absence of any inherent contradiction between the concept attributes. the absence of ambiguity, the absence of any changes under one or another representation of the concept, hierarchical (based on previous concepts) formulation, and noncircularity.
-Regarding the logical structure of the mathematical definition, mathematicians and mathematical educators start with arbitrary definition which equivalent to other definitions of the same concept; for example when we adopt the initial definition of rectangle is parallelogram with at least one right angle, we can then logically deduce several equivalent definitions such as: parallelogram whose diagonals have the same length.
+These features include the absence of any inherent contradiction between the concept attributes, the absence of ambiguity, the absence of any changes under one or another representation of the concept, hierarchical (based on previous concepts) formulation, and noncircularity.
+Regarding the logical structure of the mathematical definition, mathematicians and mathematics educators start with an arbitrary definition that is equivalent to other definitions of the same concept; for example, when we adopt the initial definition of a rectangle is (a parallelogram with at least one right angle), we can then logically deduce several equivalent definitions, such as a parallelogram with diagonals of the same length.
 In such cases, one statement is chosen from a set of logically equivalent statements to define the concept, and each statement in the set is used as a legitimate definition for the particular concept (Harel et al., 2006; Usiskin et al., 2008; Vinner, 1991).
 The most controversial optional feature is the requirement that a mathematical definition be minimal.
-A definition is considered to be minimal if it has no superfluous conditions, it includes the necessary and sufficient properties and attributes to deduce the remaining attributes of a concept, whereas an uneconomical definition lists all the properties and attributes of a concept, some of which can be omitted and deduced from others.
-Although these lengthy descriptive definitions may be accurate, many mathematics educators prefer minimal definitions.
+A definition is considered minimal if it has no superfluous conditions and it includes the necessary and sufficient properties and attributes to deduce the remaining attributes of a concept, whereas an uneconomical definition lists all the properties and attributes of a concept, some of which can be omitted and deduced from others.
+Mathematical educators have discussed the tendency to define a concept using the latter approach, with long lists of its properties and attributes (e.g., Haj-Yahya, 2022; Haj-Yahya et al., 2022).
+Although such lengthy descriptive definitions may be accurate, many mathematics educators prefer minimal definitions, choosing to omit attributes that could be inferred from other attributes (e.g., Leikin & Winicky-Landman, 2001; Linchevsky et al., 1992; Vinner, 1991; Zaslavsky & Shir, 2005).
 For example, defining a rectangle as a parallelogram with right angles and diagonals of equal length is uneconomical.
 The attribute of equal diagonal length is superfluous because it can be deduced from the other attributes.
 In other words, the attribute of having right angles within a parallelogram inherently ensures that its diagonals will be of equal length.
-Mathematical educators discussed the tendency to define a concept using long lists of its properties and attributes (e.g. Haj-Yahya, 2022; Haj-Yahya et al., 2022).
-Although this approach is mathematically correct, some educators prefer to omit some of the attributes that could be inferred from other listed attributes (e.g., Leikin & Winicky-Landman, 2001; Linchevsky et al., 1992; Vinner, 1991; Zaslavsky & Shir, 2005).
-An incorrect definition includes either non-necessary attributes or insufficient attributes.
+Lastly, an incorrect definition includes either nonnecessary attributes or insufficient attributes.
 For instance, defining a kite as a quadrilateral with perpendicular diagonals includes insufficient attributes, and defining a trapezium as a quadrilateral with perpendicular diagonals includes unnecessary attributes (Choi et al., 2008; Markovic & Romano, 2013; de Villiers et al., 2009; Zaslavsky & Shir, 2005).